 - Pendleton East - 1 printer on the 3rd floor

-- Residence Halls - 1 printer in Bates, Shafer, Stone-Davis, and Tower
+- Residence Halls - 1 printer in Bates, Shafer, Stone-Davis, Tower, and Munger

 Black and white printing is still free